MrModuleDev/tools-rbx/README.md

 ### Tools.RBXMX file (Recommended):
 1. Find the Tools.RBXMX file within the GitHub Repository
 2. In Roblox Studio right-click ReplicatedStorage, and choose "Insert from file..."
-3. select the downloaded RBXMX file to insert Tools into Roblox Studio
+3. Select the downloaded RBXMX file to insert Tools into Roblox Studio

-### Roblox Creator Store:
+### Roblox Creator Store (Disclaimer: might not be updated to the newest version, compare versions first):
-1. Find the Roblox Script on the Creator Store here: Link W.I.P.
-(Disclaimer: might not be updated to the newest version, compare versions first)
+1. Find the Roblox Script on the Creator Store here: https://create.roblox.com/store/asset/18415201971/Tools-v100
 2. On the creator store page press the "Get Model" Button
 3. On Roblox Studio, under the view tab, open the Toolbox panel
 4. Within your models, locate the Tools Model and click it to add it to Roblox Studio